RedstoneDave/My-Language/README.md

 # Kratoma - A Constructed Language for an Isekai

 Kratoma is a constructed “natural” language rather than a programming language.
+The language part of this repository is published under [CC BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode), and if one day the author writes some code about the language, that code will be published under MIT License.

 ## Idea